cforlando/PetAdoption-API/README.md

 ## Synopsis

 The Pet Adoption API is a project using the MEAN stack.
 The database and API are currently hosted in Azure Platform (via Mlab and Bitnami).
 Image assests are stored with Amazon S3.

 ## Motivation

 Nobody likes to see animals be put down due to overcrowding at animal control centers and shelters.
 We would like to see animals at these facilities be adopted at a much higher rate, and for those animals who were lost and found, for their rightful owners to be reunited with them once more.
 We would like to thank the City of Lady Lake for their wonderful contribution to the project, as they are the project's pilot city.
 For that, we are ever grateful!

 ## Installation

-`npm install` or `yarn install`

-## Docker
+### via Docker

 If you are new to containers, run through the Docker hello world here: https://docs.docker.com/engine/tutorials/dockerizing/